 5. Construction

-The integration of ERP software enhances team coordination, allowing construction companies to collaborate effectively and manage their resources.
-By providing accurate data, these systems help optimize project workflows, ensuring that construction projects are completed on time and within budget.
+ERP software integration improves team coordination, enabling construction companies to work together effectively and manage their resources.
+These systems can be used to ensure that construction projects are completed on time and within budget by providing accurate data that can be used to optimize project workflows.

 Industries Applicable for Custom ERP Software